 We love the idea of hanging matching monogrammed towels in the bathroom, and these minimal ones from Weezie are a little bit playful.
 According to interior designer Ariel Okin, they’re “really soft and have a classic look to them that ties the bathroom together really nicely.”
 Order them with your initials or your private nicknames (up to ten characters).

 These days, any handwritten letter feels special, even more so when it arrives on personalized stationery.
-Sarah Schwartz, editor-in-chief of Stationery Trends magazine and editor at the Paper Chronicles told us this set from Rifle Paper Co. with a custom-illustrated portrait is “probably the coolest thing you can possibly get.”
+Sarah Schwartz, the editor-in-chief of Stationery Trends magazine and an editor at the Paper Chronicles told us this set from Rifle Paper Co. with a custom-illustrated portrait is “probably the coolest thing you can possibly get.”
 Buy it for your partner who’s into snail mail, or personalize a couples’ set for shared correspondence.

 For keeping track of events, date nights, and even next year’s anniversary, this handsome wall calendar will work with pretty much any design style.
 Stephanie Michaan, a New York–based interior designer and founder of The Interior, told us she likes Appointed styles because they’re “minimal and functional.”

-Kitchen and Dining
+Kitchen and dining

 You’ve mastered the KitchenAid stand mixer and the Instant Pot, so why not give sous vide cooking a try?
 Alan Sytsma of Grub Street tested the two leading models for home cooks and crowned the Joule the winner because, compared with the competition, “it’s a lot smaller and sleeker, and the app is filled with very solid recipes and videos that show you how to do everything.”